Helping the hungry and homeless

 Homelessness is an issue that affects every village, town and city across the UK, and is increasing every year.
 With changes to the benefits system, an uncertain and sometimes volatile employment market, and a greater complexity to mental health conditions, the reasons for someone becoming homeless are never ‘black and white’ and contribute to an ever-growing and changing need for help and intervention.
-The Church has always been on the forefront of engaging volunteers, raising funds and donating resources to lead their own outreaches, and support other organistations, to the homeless in our diocese.
+The Church has always been on the forefront of helping those who find themselves homeless, by running its own projects and supporting other organisations.
+Among the crucial support we give are projects that provide food, accommodation and conversation to those who are most vulnerable.

 Inspired by the words of Jesus in Matthew 25:38-40, St Simon’s Church, Southsea, open their doors every Sunday at 6pm to welcome people who maybe homeless, vulnerable and lonely.